blubskye/banusersfonts/README.md

 (Also works with `!scanfont` or `!checkfonts`)

 I will:
-- Announce that I'm starting my cleaning~
+- Announce that I'm starting my cleaning~ (now including custom statuses)
 - Scan the entire server with cute progress updates
 - Ban (or report in dry-run) all the impurities in safe batches
 - Give you a final summary of how many I eliminated or would eliminate